 Cognitive-Behavioral Therapy (CBT) focuses on the connection between one’s thoughts, feelings, and behaviors.
 The therapist helps you to identify negative thought patterns that may be leading to depressed mood, and to challenge and reframe those thoughts in a gentle way.
 You will also be encouraged to increase engagement in pleasant activities, connect with others, and find ways to build mastery.

 Talking with a trained mental health professional in a non-judgmental space can allow for open, authentic exploration of what's most important to you as you navigate your personal journey.
-Contact us today; there's no better time in your life than right now to get started.
+Contact me today if you would like to schedule a free phone consultation; there's no better time in your life than right now to get started.